Student Loans Can Be Good Debts

 - Enrollment in or acceptance to a college offering a degree or certificate

 - Demonstrable financial need

 Individual qualifications and financial need vary widely from person t person, and no one can guarantee that a loan request will be approved.
-However, students who meet these basic requirements are encouraged to apply for loans as needed.
+However, students who meet these basic requirements are encouraged to request loans as needed.

 Student loans are considered to be good debts for a several reasons.
 Obviously, a student-loan borrower is investing in his or her own future.
 Additionally, the interest paid on student loans may be deductible for income tax purposes.
 To find out more about potential tax benefits, student-loan borrowers should get advice from a tax professional.

 An investment in yourself

 In the long run, there is no better investment than an education.
 Although most people work hard to avoid borrowing large amounts of money, some debts – and student loans in particular — are worth incurring.
 Even for people with bad credit, student loans are available to help those people who are interested in achieving high academic goals do exactly that.